PlayFab/gsdk/UnrealPlugin/README.md

 Then select the option to build from development server mode and build the project again.

-Once the build succeeds, close Visual Studio
+Once the build succeeds, close Visual Studio.

+## Packaging the game server

 Right click on the .uproject file in your file editor and select "Generate Visual Studio Project Files".